kfarbman/ski-recommender/README.md

 ## Data Collection and Cleaning

-I began by downloading pdfs of the Master Development plans from various mountains.
-I converted a table of information on the current runs from the pdfs into text files and parsed the text files into tables to put in pandas DataFrames.
+I began by downloading PDF's of the Master Development plans from various mountains.

+I converted a table of information on the current runs from the PDF's into text files and parsed the text files into tables to put in pandas DataFrames.

 I needed to pay special attention to the differences in the tables from the different resorts.

 I found archived grooming reports for each resort to add as another feature.

 Since the Master Development Plans classify the runs differently than trail maps, I also webscraped Jollyturns.com to get the trails by colors.

 Since the Master Developments plans didn't necessarily have the same trails that were on the grooming reports and Jollyturns, I had to reconcile which trails I was using (and account for differences in spelling).

 I ended up with 1125 runs from 12 different resorts.
+The features used for trail recommendations include:
+* Trail Top Elevation
+* Trail Bottom Elevation
+* Vertical Drop
+* Slope Length
+* Slope Average Width
+* Slope Area
+* Average Grade
+* Max Grade
+* Groomed

-The features used for trail recommendations include Trail Top Elevation, Trail Bottom Elevation, Vertical Drop, Slope Length, Slope Average Width, Slope Area, Average Grade, Max Grade, and Groomed.
-The features used for mountain recommendations include all the features for trail recommendations plus Resort Top Elevation, Resort Bottom Elevation, Percent Green, Blue, Black, and Double Black trails, Number of Lifts, and Price.
+The features used for mountain recommendations include all the features for trail recommendations plus:
+* Resort Top Elevation
+* Resort Bottom Elevation
+* Percent Green
+* Percent Blue
+* Percent Black
+* Percent Double Black trails
+* Number of Lifts
+* Price

 ## Technologies Used

-BeautifulSoup, selenium, pandas, numpy, sklearn, matplotlib, flask, html/javascript/css, AWS
+* AWS
+* BeautifulSoup
+* Flask
+* HTML/ JavaScript/ CSS
+* Matplotlib
+* Numpy
+* Pandas
+* Scikit Learn
+* Selenium

 ![image](web_app/static/images/for-karen.png)